captainbarbosa/solar/README.md

 I started setting up the iOS application by creating a single view application and including the Mapbox iOS SDK via CocoaPods.
 While I won't go into the small details about the code, here are the main components of the application:

-1) The interface
+**1) The interface**

-The interface for this application is divided into two main parts - the map and the UIView containing supporting information.
+- The interface for this application is divided into two main parts - the map and the UIView containing supporting information.
 The UIView contains a pause/play button and also a label that would eventually display the time at which the umbra would appear over a given region.

-2) Creating the map and adding the data
+**2) Creating the map and adding the data**
 - I created a custom map style in Mapbox Studio to apply a unique color palette to my map.
 Mapbox allows you include custom data at runtime, so I also added an `MGLFillStyleLayer` referencing the tileset source I uploaded earlier.

-2) Animating the map movement
+**3) Animating the map movement**

 To move the map along the path of the umbra shapes, I first created an integer variable called `utcSecTime` that represented the `UTCSecTime` value of the first umbra shape.